DanielTockan/Rainforest-Store/README.md

 - Products
 - Reviews

 The build of the relevent tables was relatively simple.
-This was verified, using TablePlus to ensure the expected columns were produced.
+This was verified, using TablePlus to ensure the expected table columns were produced.

 ```py
 class CustomerModel(db.Model, BaseModel):